EscVM/Edge_TPU_Face_Mask_Detection/README.md

 <h1 align="center"> ~ Face Mask Detection with Edge TPU ~ </h1>

-It's time for a new, time-waster project🥳!!
-Actually, this little repository is a little bit less pointless than other [ones](https://github.com/EscVM/RPS_with_Edge_TPU) and could be useful for someone.
-I exploited the power of Edge TPUs to build a face mask detector for Covid-19 (I really had to do something for Covid-19 😂).

-Anyway, the code is straightforward: there's a network trained to recognize faces in an image and another one that detects the presence of the mask.
-I've found the first network [here](https://coral.ai/models/), and I trained the second one with this little awful [dataset](https://drive.google.com/drive/folders/1XDte2DL2Mf_hw4NsmGst7QtYoU7sMBVG) (I leave a Colab notebook to train different networks).
-Everything is optimized for Edge TPU inference, but you can run all the code on a CPU changing [configurations](https://github.com/EscVM/Edge_TPU_Face_Mask_Detection/blob/main/config.json).
-I only used opencv-python and the TensorFlow-Lite interpreter.
-With a couple of faces, it runs around 50 fps, as you can see in the example below.
+Face mask detection on Edge TPU at more than 50 fps.
+The code is very straightforward: there's a network trained to recognize faces in an image and another one that detects the presence of the mask.
+The first network can be found [here](https://coral.ai/models/), and the second one has been trained with this little [dataset](https://drive.google.com/drive/folders/1XDte2DL2Mf_hw4NsmGst7QtYoU7sMBVG) (A Colab notebook is provided to train a new classifier on top of a different backbone).
+Everything is optimized for Edge TPU inference, but it's possible to run all the code on a CPU changing [configurations](https://github.com/EscVM/Edge_TPU_Face_Mask_Detection/blob/main/config.json).
+Only opencv-python and the TensorFlow-Lite interpreter are needed.
+As it's possible to see in the example below, it runs around 50 fps with a couple of faces with less than 4W!
+Enjoy 👨‍💻

 <p align="center">
   <img width="600" height="340" src="media/demo.gif">